Long-acting amylin analog (obesity / diabetes)

 Collaboration with Boehringer Ingelheim

-Zealand has two collaborations with Boehringer Ingelheim, and under the terms of the two agreements Boehringer Ingelheim funds all research, development and commercialization activities.
+Zealand has two collaborations with Boehringer Ingelheim, where they funds all research, development and commercialization activities.
 Zealand is eligible to receive royalties and milestone payments as follows:

 Long-acting amylin analog (2014 agreement)

-- Initiation of Phase 1 trial triggers a milestone payment of EUR 4 million to Zealand
+- Initiation of Phase 1 trial triggered a milestone payment of EUR 4 million to Zealand

 - EUR 283 million outstanding in milestone payments

 - Mid single-digit to low double-digit percentage royalties on global sales